arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 Once you know the location of the faces in the camera image you can overlay them with an image of your choice.
 OpenMV currently supports bmp, pgm or ppm image formats.
 Image formats with an alpha layer such as PNG are not supported yet.

 In this tutorial you will use a preloaded image in the monochrome [Portable Bitmap Image](https://en.wikipedia.org/wiki/Netpbm) (.pbm) format.
-This format basically consists of a matrix of zeroes and ones denoting black and white pixels.
+This format consists of a matrix of zeroes and ones denoting black and white pixels.
 1 stands for a black pixel, 0 for a white one.

 Connect your Portenta board to your computer if you haven't done so.
 Make sure you are running the OpenMV firmware on the Portenta.
 If you haven't installed the OpenMV firmware yet take a look at the "Configuring the Development Environment" section which explains how to proceed in that case.